harrybiddle/harrybiddle.com/src/routes/ynab/README.md

   - Bug where radio option for Monthly/Averaged disappears on all but last element
   - Merge HistoryLoader and History widgets?
   - Check functionality of "reset" button
-  - Allow any start and end month
-  - Picker should store current state in a Storage of some kind and try to merge current state with new state when it is ...re-mounted?
+  - Stable configuration when changing time frame (i.e. persist configuration in browser during update of data from YNAB).
+Picker should store current state in a Storage of some kind and try to merge current state with new state when it is ...re-mounted?
 Updated?
-- Refactor to improve code readabilit
+- Refactor to improve code readability
-- Add income
 - Work off transactions?
-- Optionally include owings and mortgage amortisation
+- Optionally include transfers: owings and mortgage amortisation
 - Prettier layout of configuration options & chart
-- Clearer language between "previous year" and "last 12 months" etc.
-- Stable configuration when changing time frame (i.e. persist configuration in browser during update of data from YNAB).
 - View linear prediction for current month?
+- Allow any start and end month